turingschool/try-turing/fe-online-weekend/what-is-fee/index.md

 <br>
 ## What technologies are used on the Front-End?

-The front-end of the web is based on three major technologies:
+The Front-End of the web is based on three major technologies:

 1. **HTML**: HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
 2. **CSS**: Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.